muhammadaqibawan/aqib-portfolio/content/projects/eloomi-learning-platform.md

 ## Experience with Eloomi

-For the past year and a half, I've had the privilege of collaborating on projects like Eloomi as a representative of Ciklum, working closely with their dedicated teams.
+For the past year and a half, I've have been working on project Eloomi as a representative of Ciklum, working closely with their dedicated teams.
 Within the customer success team at Eloomi, we're tasked with delivering highly sought-after features requested by clients, often within tight deadlines.

 ## Technologies Used